i went from chubby kid to yo-yo dieting before finding a healthy lifestyle

 I knew that I had developed irritable bowel syndrome (IBS) in 2008 but it seemed to only start bothering me when I was under a lot of stress.
 Then there were random times when I would just get sick for no apparent reason.
 I started carrying Imodium with me and sometimes I would take it in a restaurant just because I was afraid I might get sick at an inconvenient time.
 When is it convenient to get suddenly sick though?!
 I finally read a book called IBS: Free at Last!
 Change Your Carbs, Change Your Life with the FODMAP Elimination Diet and realized that I needed to see what foods were making me sick.
 It was a long process eliminating FODMAPs but I learned something that really shocked me!

 All the healthy food that i was eating was making me sick

 I learned that I have an intolerance to lactose, which is found in milk and cheese products, and fructose malabsorption which is essentially an allergy to fruit sugars.
-I also become nauseated when I eat eggs.
-All those fruit smoothies with whey protein, honey sweetener, and eggs were making me sick.
+I also become nauseated when I eat too many eggs.
+All those fruit smoothies with whey protein and honey sweetener, plus dozens of eggs a week were making me sick.
 So I had to re-learn to eat, yet another time.
 Although it has been a tough journey at times, it has been worth it.
 Now that I know what FODMAP foods not to eat I’m feeling great and losing weight again.